Kingfisher Collect#

 One-time setup

-Create a ~/.netrc file.
+Create a ~/.netrc file, using the same credentials as Access Scrapyd’s web interface.
 Then, create a ~/.config/scrapy.cfg file, and set the url

 variable to https://collect.kingfisher.open-contracting.org/